-When it comes to closed captioning, cost is always a concern.
-Often an organization will look within to tackle the task.
-Maybe an intern or a grad student would be willing and able to transcribe and caption video to make it accessibility.
+When it comes to closed captioning, cost is usually the main concern.
+Oftentimes, an organization will look within their internal resources to tackle the task.
+Maybe an intern or a grad student will be willing and able to transcribe and caption videos to make it accessible.

 The assumption is that professional captioning services are expensive, and that it is more cost-effective caption in-house.

 Is it always cheaper and better to caption your own videos instead of sending them to a professional captioning company?

 Let’s walk through each step in the in-house captioning workflow and estimate the cost.

 First, we should define the requirements for a successfully captioned video file.
 For most web-based video content, a video can be captioned using a small, external file that does not require any additional encoding or authoring of the video itself.
 That caption file is essentially a transcript that is broken up into caption frames with timecodes to denote when each caption frame should appear.